Avuxo/APM/README.md

 // your express code
 ```
-When using APM with Express, the front-end graphs will update every 3 seconds -- assuming there is a change -- and will pull the most recent successful request.
+When using APM with Express, the front-end graphs will update every 3 seconds (assuming there is a change), and will pull the most recent successful request.
 All previous requests will be loaded when you open the dashboard for the first time.
 To load all previous requests (including those missde during the 3 second intervals), refresh the page.

 The REST endpoint `/metrics` on the APM port will allow you to get the most recent request without the use of the dashboard; the `/fullMetrics` endpoint provides every previous request.